jessicarush/javascript-notes/document_object_model.md

 el.title               // sets or returns the value of the title attribute
 el.selectedIndex       // returns or sets the index (selected option) in a select menu

-el.compareDocumentPosition()  // compares the document position of two elements
+el.closest('.mystyle')        // returns the closest ancestor of the current element el.compareDocumentPosition()  // compares the document position of two elements
 el.contains()                 // returns true if a node is a descendant of a node
 el.focus()                    // gives focus to an element